ClamAV broken pipe

 The reason I wasn’t able to reproduce the same behaviour in a local VM is

-that Vagrant’s provisioner for Puppet wraps the command with sudo
+that Vagrant’s provisioner for Puppet wraps the command with sudo, which

 doesn’t initiate a new “session” and the default setting of env_reset